-During the day, the crew prepares the food, decors and venue for dinner.
-Headed by the Bosun, few of us prepare “lechon” while the rest of the galley department made some surprises.
+During the day, the crew prepares the food, decor, and venue for dinner.
+Headed by the Bosun, a few of us prepared “lechon” while the rest of the galley department made some surprises.

 The celebration starts with a dinner on Christmas Eve between 1830H to 2100H.
 Everybody except the duty mate gathers at the messroom or galley- wherever the food is best arranged.

 The Captain would make a small speech and the grub starts immediately.
-On a normal day, dinner starts at 1700H but since it is deferred, expect everyone to be hungry.
+On a normal day, dinner starts at 1700H but since it is deferred during Christmas, expect everyone to be extra hungry.

 After dinner, the crew gathers inside the Dayroom to continue the party.
 This is true for most Filipinos on board.

-Since beer and wine is sold on board, this is one of those instances where the Captain gives them for free.
+Since beer and wine are sold on board, this is one of those instances where the Captain gives them for free.
 But not all ships have alcohol.

 There are companies with ZERO Alcohol Policy implemented in their fleet so they replace it with non-alcoholic beer (NAB).
-But as what most of us say, this NAB is only “fooling” us with its taste.
+Don’t worry though.
+Someone might have already sneaked out a couple of vodkas!

 Shortly Before Midnight